hybridsjs/hybrids/docs/store/usage.md

 });
 ```

-The singleton model has only one model instance, so it is irrelevant if you call the `store.set` method by the model definition, or the model instance - the effect will be the same.
-For example, in the above code snippet, `Settings` can have a previous state, but setting a new value by the model definition updates the already existing model instance.
+A singleton model has only one model instance, so it is irrelevant whether you call the `store.set` method with the model definition or the model instance - the effect will be the same.
+For example, in the above code snippet, `Settings` can have a previous state, but setting a new value with the model definition updates the already existing model instance.

 #### Update